Scheduled Courses for Leading SAFe 5.0

 - Access to a comprehensive set of guidance after the course so that delegates can apply what has been learnt.

 - Digital course effectiveness surveys with results sent out to delegates and sponsors straight after the class.

-This lesson covers the five core competencies of the lean enterprise and introduces the SAFe Implementation Roadmap.
+This lesson covers the seven core competencies of the lean enterprise and introduces SAFe as the ‘operating system’ for Business Agility.

 Becoming a Lean-Agile Leader